Rainrider/oUF_ArtifactPower/README.md

 ## Features

-  - Shows the artifact power for the currently equipped artifact weapon as a status bar.
+  - Shows the current artifact/azerite power as a status bar.
-  - Optionally shows a tooltip when hovered, containing the name of the currently equipped artifact as well as the unspent, current and remaining power until the next trait can be purchased.
-The tooltip also tells how many traits are purchasable with the unspent artifact power.
+  - Prioritizes the [Underlight Angler](https://www.wowhead.com/item=133755/underlight-angler) over the [Hearth of Azeroth](https://www.wowhead.com/item=158075/heart-of-azeroth) if the former is equipped.
+  - Optionally show a tooltip when hovered.
   - Optionally fades the bar in and out if it is mouse enabled and the .onAlpha and .offAlpha options are set by the layout.
-  - Hides the bar if the player is in a vehicle or has no artifact equipped.
+  - Hides the bar if the player is in a vehicle, has no artifact equipped (or it is disabled) or does not possess the Hearth of Azeroth.

 ## How to use